MeerzaA/Student-Mentor-Matching-System-/README.md

 The webapp is designed to match first and second year students with third and fourth year students in the same major, and age range.
 The older third and fourth year students will act as a mentor to the younger students in order to guide them through their college expirence.

-To access the web app you can click the link below.
+To access the web app you can click the link below 👇.
   Link -> https://fsc-mentor-matching.web.app/Home%20Screen/Home.html

 You will need to make an account to get started.